 The Jury

 Prof. Mohamed Watfa competed in Stars of Science’s Season 4, eager to embrace every aspect of the experience as a hyperactive young innovator and eventually finishing as the runner up.
-A decade later, the Lebanese professor returns as a member of the jury on the show’s 14th season.
+A decade later, the Lebanese professor returns as a guest member of the jury on the show’s 14th and 15th seasons.

 After his time on Stars of Science, Prof. Watfa combined his passion for academia and invention and founded the International School of Innovation - the first Lebanese school of its kind – back in 2015.
 As owner, principal, and CEO, he implemented his Stars of Science project “SHARED”, which transforms wooden desks into interactive computer systems with the use of a single computer and projector, along with self-designed smart system innovations at his school.